dominique-vassard/data-play/02_panama_papers/README.md

 First, we need the data.
 You can get them from [here](https://offshoreleaks.icij.org/pages/database).
 If you are too lazy to click a link, you can download using this [official torrent](https://cloudfront-files-1.publicintegrity.org/offshoreleaks/data-csv.zip.torrent#_ga=1.131200970.473767668.1463229349).

+TL;DR?
+Too lazy to download data and convert them?
+Just want to perform a simple import?
+Just unzip the *clean_data/clean_data.zip* and jump to the [Import now!](#import-now) section

 And if you're very lazy and/or want to perform a simple import, just read further.

 First, have a look to the data